SnoringCatGames/scaffolder/README.md

 --------

-> **NOTE:** _Consider this an alpha release.
-This framework is still in development and still has some rough edges._
+> **NOTE:** _Consider this a pre-alpha release.
+This framework still has many rough edges and is still changing a lot._

 --------

-Some features include (see more details below):
+Some features include:
 -   Configurable UI and camera scaling to adapt to the current viewport.
 -   Optional analytics based on the proprietary third-party Google Analytics service.
 -   Optional automatic crash log reporting based on the proprietary third-party Google Cloud Storage service.